 In the evening, Teri came around and we did a turbo session.
 I can’t say that either of us broke into a sweat, but it was good to be back on my bike… and also to have a catch-up.

 The next day, my legs were fine, but I was glad I didn’t have to sit on a saddle again!

 I was 344/829 runners, so in the top half.
-I was also 65/343 women, which is in the top 20%!
+Placing 65/343 women, put me in the top 20%!
 I was 9/53 in my age category.
 I’m still 90 seconds away from my ‘real’ PB, but I’m finally making progress.
 It was also my 29th fastest parkrun (out of 208).
 I’ve only gone under 26 minutes 19 times, but I am absolutely determined to do it again this year (and to eventually beat my PB of 24:42).
 I’ve not run that quickly since January last year 🙂

 I felt particularly pleased with my run as Teri and I were chatting at the start and the crowds meant that we had a slow start.
 Teri is still coming back from an injury, so it was also a comeback PB for her.

 The following day was Sunday Runday.
 It was fairly tough as my legs were more tired than I expected after parkrun.
 However, the distance wasn’t a problem.
 Stu was pushing the baby, but he joined us in the 10-minute/mile group, which was nice.

 Another exciting thing that has happened this week is that I finally ordered a replacement road bike.
 It’s currently being shipped and should be with me by the end of the week.
 I deliberated for a long time between a pretty bike and a better spec for the same price point… and eventually bought a pretty bike, with an even better spec at a higher price point – oops!

 Today, I booked Stuart and me onto Decathlon 5k in Southampton.
 It clashes with a local 10k race, but I’ve prioritised this as we’ll be able to run with the baby.